A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-2. Add a few drops of vegetable oil to the water.
+2. Add a few drops (approximately 1ml) of vegetable oil to the water.
+Observe what happens.

-5. Use a pipette to remove the oil from the water.
+5. Use a pipette to carefully remove as much of the oil layer as possible from the water.

 Significance: